antonybello/RandomForest/README.md

 # RandomForest
-Random Forest Classifier for CS158-Machine Learning at Pomona College
+Random Forest Classifier for CS158-Machine Learning at Pomona College.
+Includes Tree Bagging, Feature Bagging, and ExtraTree implementations!

-Main classifiers in this file are located in `src/ml/classifiers`:
+Main classifiers in this project are located in `src/ml/classifiers`:
 - `DecisionTreeClassifier.java`
-- `RFTreeBaggingClassifier.java`
-- `RFFeatureBaggingClassifier.java`
+- `EnsembleTreeClassifier.java`

-Preliminary experiments are located in `src/ml/data`.
+Experiments are located in `src/ml/data`.